gfranko/amdclean/README.md

 Many developers like to use the AMD and/or CommonJS (CJS) module APIs to write modular JavaScript, but do not want to include a full AMD or CJS loader (e.g. [require.js](https://github.com/jrburke/requirejs)), or shim (e.g. [almond.js](https://github.com/jrburke/almond), [browserify](http://browserify.org/)) because of file size/source code readability concerns.

-By incorporating AMDclean.js into the build process, you no longer need to include Require.js or use Browserify.
+By incorporating AMDclean.js into the build process, you no longer need to include Require.js or Almond.js in production, or use Browserify.

 Since AMDclean rewrites your source code into standard JavaScript, it is a great fit for JavaScript library/web app authors who want a tiny download in one file after using the